hypertrack/sdk-android/README.md

 #### Step 2.
 Enable server to device communication.
 Server to device communication uses Firebase push notifications as transport for commands, so for remote tracking state management Firebase integration is required.
 If you do not yet have push notifications enabled, please proceed to [setup Firebase Cloud Messaging](https://firebase.google.com/docs/android/setup).

-Next step is to specify `HyperTrackMessagingService` as push messages receiver by adding following snippet to your apps Android manifest:
+Next step is to specify `HyperTrackMessagingService` as push messages receiver by adding the following snippet to your app's Android manifest:
 ```xml
 ...
   <service android:name="com.hypertrack.sdk.HyperTrackMessagingService" android:exported="false">